Nick Cave

-The 1990s saw Cave move between São Paulo and England, and find inspiration in the New Testament.
+The 1990s saw Cave move between São Paulo and England and found inspiration in the New Testament.
 He went on to achieve mainstream success with quieter, piano-driven ballads, notably the Kylie Minogue duet "Where the Wild Roses Grow" (1996), and "Into My Arms" (1997).
 Turning increasingly to film in the 2000s, Cave wrote the Australian Western The Proposition (2005), also composing its soundtrack with frequent collaborator Warren Ellis.
 The pair's film score credits include The Assassination of Jesse James by the Coward Robert Ford (2007), The Road (2009) and Hell or High Water (2016).
 Their garage rock side project Grinderman has released two studio albums since 2006.
 In 2009, he released his second novel, The Death of Bunny Munro, and starred in the semi-fictional "day in the life" film 20,000 Days on Earth (2014).
 His more recent musical work features ambient and electronic elements, as well as increasingly abstract lyrics, informed in part by grief over his son Arthur's 2015 death, which is explored in the documentary One More Time with Feeling (2016) and the Bad Seeds' 2019 album Ghosteen.
 The band's 18th and latest album, Wild God, was released in 2024.

 Since 2018, Cave has maintained The Red Hand Files, a newsletter he uses to respond to questions from fans.
 He has collaborated with the likes of Johnny Cash, Shane MacGowan and ex-partner PJ Harvey.
 His songs have also been covered by a wide range of artists, including Cash ("The Mercy Seat"), Metallica ("Loverman") and Snoop Dogg ("Red Right Hand").
 He was inducted into the ARIA Hall of Fame in 2007, and he was named an Officer of the Order of Australia in 2017.